Satadal “Sata” Sengupta

 Ph.D.
 Candidate in Networked Systems at Princeton University

-Programmable Networks Internet Measurement Video Conferencing Routing Security ML for Networking
+Programmable Networks Internet Measurement Video Delivery Routing Security ML for Networking

 Research Overview

-I build systems that enable networks to actively “boost” Internet applications.
-My research combines Internet measurement with programmable network platforms to give networks real-time visibility into application behavior.
-Building on this visibility, I design systems that help networks detect problems early and intervene immediately to improve security, performance, and scalability.
+I build systems that enable network and application operators to actively “boost” Internet applications.
+My research combines Internet measurement with programmable network platforms to provide real-time visibility into application behavior, enabling operators to detect problems early and intervene immediately to improve security, performance, and scalability.

-This has led to systems for continuously monitoring round-trip latency (SIGCOMM 2022), detecting stealthy routing attacks in real time (NINeS 2026), and scaling video conferencing through in-network offload (IMC 2022, SIGCOMM 2025).
-I am now building on this foundation to pursue safe, AI-driven network control, with the goal of making networks more adaptive and autonomous while maintaining strong safeguards for safety, robustness, and operator trust.
+Concretely, I have developed systems for continuously monitoring round-trip latency (SIGCOMM 2022), detecting stealthy routing attacks in real time (NINeS 2026), and scaling video conferencing through in-network offload (IMC 2022, SIGCOMM 2025).
+I am now building on this foundation to pursue AI-driven network control, with the goal of making networks more adaptive and autonomous while maintaining strong safeguards for safety, robustness, and operator trust.
 This agenda is further informed by my earlier work in ML-based traffic classification (Web Conference 2019) and video QoE enhancement (ICNP 2018).

 About me

 I am a final-year Ph.D. candidate in Computer Science at Princeton University, advised by Jennifer Rexford and collaborating closely with Ravi Netravali and Maria Apostolaki.
 My work has appeared at leading venues including SIGCOMM, IMC, and The Web Conference, and has been featured in the networking community (APNIC Post 1, Post 2).
-During my Ph.D., I was also a three-time research intern at Netflix, where I worked on optimal server placement for cloud gaming, and measuring one-way latency.
+I have also collaborated with Princeton’s Office of Information Technology, using anonymized data and operational insight from Princeton’s campus network throughout my research.
+During my Ph.D., I was also a three-time research intern at Netflix, where I worked on optimal server placement for cloud gaming, and estimating latency asymmetry from global-scale measurements.
 Before Princeton, I earned a Master's by Research in Computer Science and Engineering from IIT Kharagpur, India.

 Research Highlights